Parent and Family Drug Support Volunteers

 Telephone Support

-Speak to parents or significant others on the phone to share practical coping strategies and discuss options with them.
-Volunteers work one rostered shift a week from home, speaking to parents and family members who have called the helpline for support.
+Speak to parents, significant others and other family members on the phone to listen to their stories, share practical coping strategies and discuss options with them.

 women speaking on the phone